Billmate/woocommerce/woocommerce-gateway-billmate/Readme.txt

 == Changelog ==

+= 3.2.0 (2018-04-25) =
+* Feature - Support for WooCommerc cart shipping calculator for Billmate Checkout
+* Feature - Show Select another payment button above Billmate Checkout when available
+* Fix - Improve clear cart when complete order with Billmate Checkout
+* Fix - Make sure file with function is_plugin_active is included
+* Fix - Set custom order status when paid after order is set as paid
+* Enhancement - Show paid with Billmate Checkout on order for recent version of WC
+* Enhancement - Update store order address from Billmate checkout
+* Enhancement - Improve admin notifications
+* Enhancement - Improve remind administrator about admin settings

+= 3.1.1 (2018-01-29) =
+* Fix - Bank payments now always use the same string where it's referenced.
+* Fix - Rounding improvements.
+Under some rare circumstances the amount can be different from payment window to callback and/or accept url.
+* Enhancement - Improved loading animation for Checkout - The loading animation is more precise triggered when needed.
+* Feature - Support for plugin "Product Add-Ons" in combination with Billmate Checkout.

 = 3.1.0 (2017-12-19) =
 * Fix - BC add handling fee on store order when set orderstatus is not default